galoryber/GTInject/README.md

        GTInject.exe threads

-This will list all threads and their current execution state.
+This will list alertable threads in all processes that you have access to.
 This is intended to help identify alertable threads, for injection options like QueueUserAPC.
-It will show processes you have access to, and any threads in the following states:
-- Wait
-- Suspended
-- Delay Execution

-Optionally run `GTInject.exe threads false` to see unfiltered results.
-By default, shows Medium integrity processes.
+By default, it filters out low and untrusted process integrities.

+Options include `GTinject.exe threads <all or alertable> <optional PID filter>`

+So you could show all threads in a process with `GTInject.exe threads all 4321`

 ## Inject   -- choose a process injection method